-Oklahoma Housing Finance Agency is a public housing agency in Oklahoma City, Oklahoma that participates in the Section 8 Housing Choice Voucher program.
-As of March 23rd, 2019, Oklahoma Housing Finance Agency has 1 waiting lists that are open now or opening soon.
+Oklahoma Housing Finance Agency is a Public Housing Agency in Oklahoma City, Oklahoma that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of August 19th, 2019, Oklahoma Housing Finance Agency has 1 waiting lists that are open now or opening soon.

 The State of Oklahoma Housing Choice Voucher Waiting List is open indefinitely.